-GENERAL DECLARATION 0 (Outward/Inward) 1 Marks of Nationality and R egistration Flight No Date Departure from rrival at(Place) FLIGHT ROUTING ("Place" Column always to list origin, every en-route stop and destination) PLACE NAMES OF CREW NUMBER OF PASSENGERS ON THIS STAGE Embarkii Departure Place: Embarking Disemba Arrival Place: Disembarking Through on same flight Name and seat number or function of persons on board with illnesses other than airsickness or the effects of accidents, who may be suffering from a communicable disease (a fever - temperature 38°C/100°F or greater - associated with one or more of the following signs or symptoms, e.g. appearing obviously unwell; persistent coughing; impaired breathing; persistent diarrhoea; persistent vomiting; skin rash; bruising or bleeding without previous injury; or confusion of recent onset, increases the likelihood that the person is suffering a communicable disease) as well as such cases of illness disembarked during a previous stop flight.
-If no disinsecting disinsecting ing or sanitary treatment (place, date, time, method) dur has been carried out during the flight, give details of m ost recent Signed, if required, with n time and date Crew member concerned I declare that all stater presented with this Genera continue/have continued o ments and particulars contained in this General Declar al Declaration, are complete, exact and true to the best on the flight. ation, and ir of my know n any supplementary forms required to be 'ledge and that all through passengers will SIGNATURE thorized Agent or Pilot-in-command
+GENERAL DECLARATION (Outward/Inward) Operator Marks of Nationality and R Legistration Flight No Date Departure from Arrival at (Place) (Place) FLIGHT ROUTING ("Place" Column always to list origin, every en-route stop and destination) PLACE NAMES OF CREW NUMBER OF PASSENGERS ON THIS STAGE Departure Place: Embarking Through on same flight Arrival Place e: ng same flight Declaration of Health Name and seat number or function of persons on board with illnesses other than airsickness or the effects of accidents, who may be suffering from a communicable disease (a fever - temperature 38°C/100°F or greater - associated with one or more of the following signs or symptoms, e.g. appearing obviously unwell; persistent coughing; impaired breathing; persistent diarrhoea; persistent vomiting; skin rash; bruising or bleeding without previous injury; or confusion of recent onset, increases the likelihood that the person is suffering a communicable disease) as well as such cases of illness disembarked during a previous stop flight.
+If no disinsecting disinsecting has been carried out during the flight, give details of mo st recent Signed, if required, with h time and date Crew member concerned I declare that all statements and particulars contained in this General Declaration, and in any supplementary forms required to be presented with this General Declaration, are complete, exact and true to the best of my knowledge and that all through passengers will continue/have continued on the flight.
+SIGNATURE Author ized Agent or Pilot-in-command

-^{} To be completed when required by San Marino.
+\ To be completed when required by San Marino.

-^{} Not to be completed when passenger manifests are presented and to be completed only when required by San Marino
+\\ Not to be completed when passenger manifests are presented and to be completed only when required by San Marino